 Interactive product releases and new product launches coupled with ongoing research & development (R&D) and innovation activities in the camera and networking technology are some of the key strategic initiatives adopted by market players.
 Remote monitoring, easy installation, cost-effective, and limitless storage capabilities have boosted the adoption of cameras across various industry verticals.
 Improvement in storage device capacities, such as server virtualization, decentralized storage solid-state devices (SSD), and adoption of H.264 Advanced Video Coding standard, will drive the growth of the market.

 Users can view videos and images through any computer connected to the Internet (WAN) or within a local network (LAN) from anywhere in the world.
 These systems allow a higher degree of scalability and flexibility compared to an analog closed-circuit CCTV camera.
 In that sense, we are happily announcing that Ant Media has launched with its new version 2.1 with H265 support in WebRTC stack to provide better quality with the same bitrate.

 Let’s take a look at Ant Media’s IP Camera Streaming Solution.

 You may want to check 2 Simple Ways to make IP Camera WebRTC (Web) Compatible blog post.

-If you have any questions or comments, just send an email to contact at antmedia dot io or fill the contact form.
+If you have any questions or comments, just send an email to contact at antmedia dot io.